cetic/honeypot/State Ot Art.md

 * Event : an event has occurred -> Status change .
 * Attacks : collects activities threatening the security policy.
 * Intrusions : collects policy-threatening activities that lead to a security breach.
-* None: no data collection.
+* None : no data collection.

 ### Detection
 Several mechanisms can be used by the honeypot for the analysis: